Skip to main content

 Overview

-Cisco Meraki is enhancing its network infrastructure to comply with Payment Card Industry (PCI) standards and improve data protection.
-PCI DSS 4.0 requires a Web Application Firewall (WAF) for public-facing web applications, specifically under requirement 6.4.2, which mandates an automated solution to detect and prevent web-based attacks.
-For customers processing card payment data, the Meraki Dashboard must be PCI compliant because it stores network configurations.
-These customers also need Cisco’s PCI certification for their own compliance.
-This update includes changes to the Meraki dashboard URLs to meet these requirements
+As part of our ongoing commitment to security and compliance, Cisco Meraki is rolling out an enhancement to our network infrastructure in alignment with Payment Card Industry (PCI) standards and to further protect your data.
+PCI DSS 4.0 mandates the use of a Web Application Firewall (WAF) for public-facing web applications.
+This requirement, specifically PCI DSS 4.0 requirement 6.4.2, mandates an automated technical solution to detect and prevent web-based attacks.
+For Meraki customers in industries that process card payment data, the Meraki Dashboard is required to be PCI compliant because it stores the network configurations for those organizations.
+In addition, those customers require our PCI certification for their own certification.
+This change involves an update to Meraki dashboard URLs

 Impact